20 Indian Baby Food Recipes for 1-Year-Old

 Ingredients

-- Cardamom powder: ¼ tsp
+- Cardamom powder: a tiny pinch (optional)

 How to Cook

 You can always add or subtract ingredients according to your baby’s taste, as these foods can be easily modified.
 Above all, do not cook with stress.
 Cook with love, joy and positivity.
-Babies sense it in the food, as much as they sense it in your arms.
+Babies sense it in the food as much as they sense it in your arms.

 8. Sweet Potato

-A) Sweet Potato Cinnamon Pancake
+8.1.
+Sweet Potato Cinnamon Pancake

-Dizzling pancake for your baby with enhanced nutrition!
+A yummy pancake for your baby with enhanced nutrition!

 Ingredients